nalej/docs/organization/organization-1.md

 - **Organization info card**.
 Here you can see the most relevant information related to the company: name, type of subscription, and number of members.

-- > Question: why is there a "members" list and then a "users" count in the organization info card?
-Are they different?

 - **Subscription**.
 The subscription plan the company is currently on.

 - > Question: here, if we have a subscription fee, does the due date for the payments appear?
 Maybe it has reminders if you missed a payment?